 Business operators in Clearwater-Hynes reflected the early diversity of immigrants attracted to the agricultural lands in the area.
-Early Dutch immigrant Arthur Koopmans (1884-1934) established Koopmans & Sons (16458 Paramount Boulevard, extant) during the late 1920s.262 The general store sold general merchandise as well as specialized goods appealed to the large Dutch community in the area.
-Wooden shoes were sold there as preferred by many dairymen.263 Koopmans emigrated to the U.S. in 1906 and moved to Clearwater-Hynes in 1926.
+Early Dutch immigrant Arthur Koopmans (1884-1934) established Koopmans & Sons (16458 Paramount Boulevard, extant) during the late 1920s.266 The general store sold general merchandise as well as specialized goods appealed to the large Dutch community in the area.
+Wooden shoes were sold there as preferred by many dairymen.267 Koopmans emigrated to the U.S. in 1906 and moved to Clearwater-Hynes in 1926.
 Koopman and his wife Jacoba had six children.
-During the 1930s, their son Charles Koopmans opened Koopman's Steamship Agency, which sold rail and steamship tickets to destinations all over the world.264 In 1940, Charles Koopmans (1910-1977), then secretary of the Clearwater-Hynes
+During the 1930s, their son Charles Koopmans opened Koopman's Steamship Agency, which sold rail and steamship tickets to destinations all over the

-260 "Closed Banks to Pay Depositors," Long Beach Sun, January 27, 1932, 1.
+264 "Closed Banks to Pay Depositors," Long Beach Sun, January 27, 1932, 1.

-262 Historically the address was 201 S. Paramount Boulevard.
+266 Historically the address was 201 S. Paramount Boulevard.

-263 "The Lee Side of LA," Los Angeles Times, September 28, 1953, 20.
+267 "The Lee Side of LA," Los Angeles Times, September 28, 1953, 20.